FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 ./ngrok http 9011
 ```

-We get random address which forwards to our FusionAuth instance.
+We'll get a random URL which forwards traffic to our FusionAuth instance.
 It'll be something like `https://ce2f267ff5a5.ngrok.io`.
-We can reference this value from our Android device and any traffic sent will be forwarded to FusionAuth.
-We will also use this for our iOS devices for consistency.
+We can reference this value from our Android device and any traffic sent will be forwarded.
+We will also use this for our iOS app for consistency, even though the iOS emulator can connect to localhost.

-Now, we can move to the coding.
+Now, we can move on to coding.

 ## The implementation

-If you want to skip ahead, just grab the code from the [GitHub repository](https://github.com/fusionauth/fusionauth-example-react-native).
+As always, if you want to skip ahead, grab the code from the [GitHub repository](https://github.com/fusionauth/fusionauth-example-react-native).

-First, we need to go to the `App.js` file of our project.
+First, we need modify the `App.js` file.
 Add necessary imports as shown in the code snippet below:

 ```javascript
 //...